crate/crate-jdbc/README.rst

 |

-A JDBC_ driver for `CrateDB`_.
+A `JDBC`_ driver for `CrateDB`_.

-Currently, we do not provide the testing version of the Crate JDBC driver.
-As a workaround, you can build the JDBC driver jar using `Jitpack`_, or build it from source.
+JDBC is a core API for Java 1.1 and later.
+It provides a standard set of interfaces to SQL-compliant databases.

+This is a `type 4 JDBC driver`_.
+The driver is written in pure Java, and communicates with the database using the `PostgreSQL Wire Protocol`_.

 Prerequisites
 =============

-The CrateDB JDBC driver 2.x requires a CrateDB version greater than or equal to 0.56.
+The CrateDB JDBC driver requires `Java 8`_, preferably update 20 or later.
+We recommend using `Oracle’s Java`_ on macOS and `OpenJDK`_ on Linux Systems.

-The CrateDB JDBC driver 1.x requires a CrateDB version less than 0.56 but greater than or equal to 0.38.
+Consult the `compatibility notes`_ for additional information.

 Installation
 ============

+These instructions show you how to build the CrateDB JDBC driver from the source code.
+For a conventional install, follow the `getting started`_ documentation.

 Clone the repository::